 Mr. Saab tailors to the needs of his clients through various programs available through the U.S. Patent and Trademark Office (USPTO) to speed prosecution and to obtain quality patents.
 He frequently travels to the USPTO and its various satellite offices to meet with patent examiners to expedite the patent process for his clients, effectively obtaining patents at a lower cost by decreasing the number of rounds of patent prosecution necessary to receive an issued patent.

-Currently, Mr. Saab is focused on home automation products, satellite-based data distribution systems, inhalation-based medical devices, electronic control systems, manufacturing systems, and cloud-computing applications.
+Currently, Mr. Saab is focused on artificial intelligence (AI), autonomous driving systems, home automation products, battery technology, satellite-based data distribution systems, electronic control systems, and cloud-computing applications.

 Prior to joining the legal profession, Mr. Saab was an electrical engineer at BAE Systems where he designed and developed hardware and software for military production programs.

-Mr. Saab was recognized as a 2017 and 2018 Colorado "Rising Star" in the area of intellectual property by Super Lawyers magazine.
+In January 2019, Karam won Denver Business Journal's 40 and 40 award for his professional and pro bono legal work.
+Karam has also been recognized as a 2018 and 2017 Colorado "Rising Star" in the area of intellectual property by Super Lawyers magazine.

 Mr. Saab also does significant pro bono work.
 Recently, he has been focused on helping low income families complete adoptions and helping long-time residents file for Deferred Action for Childhood Arrivals (DACA) to legally allow for U.S. work authorization and deferment of any removal action from the United States.